jeff4/bionotes.github.io/index.md

 | Animals  | 1,300,000                             | 10M - 100M                               |

 ---
-# Notes on MIT 7.00x at EdX
+# Notes on MIT 7.00x at edX
 *Course started: July 14, 2020*

 ## Lecture 1: Introduction and the Biochemistry of Life